 “Beep beep!” my alarm went off at 10pm.
-I woke up my sleepy legs, tossed my pajamas in the laundry bag and jumped into my heavy EMT pants.
-Dreading over the overnight shift ahead of me, I would be dishonest to deny that second glance at my double-padded mattress before heading out into the cold.
-Nevertheless, I’ve grown to prefer night shifts - they have allowed me to build stronger bonds with my coworkers, whom I share 3am coffee and pass out on the couch with.
+I dragged my heavy legs out of the bed, tossed my pajamas in the laundry bag and jumped into my heavy EMT pants.
+Dreading the overnight shift ahead of me, I gave my warm cozy nest a reluctant final glance before heading out into the cold.
+Over time, I have come to prefer night shifts - they have allowed me to build stronger bonds with my coworkers, with whom I share 3am coffee and pass out on the couch.

-I believe shared hardships bring people together.
-This occurred to me when I met Doudou, a girl from the rural China, 9 years ago at a local hospital in Beijing.
+Shared hardships bring people together.
+I learned this when I met Doudou, a 7-year-old from rural China, at a local hospital in Beijing 9 years ago.
 I had an outsized adenoid that obstructed my airway, and she had a sphenoid tumor pressing on her optic chiasm that took away her vision.
-We became friends naturally.
-However, as much as I thought I understood her experience as a patient, I realized I didn’t know much at all when she told me that her biggest wish was to go see Tiananmen Square, a landmark I passed by routinely but never cared to look twice.
-Closing and opening my eyes again and again, I wondered what it’s like to be blind and what the world would look like in her dreams.
+We connected instantaneously over the anxiety for surgery.
+As much as I thought I understood her experience as a patient, I realized that I was missing something when she told me that her biggest wish was to go and see Tiananmen Square, a landmark I passed by routinely but never thought of taking a good look.
+Closing and opening my eyes again and again, I wondered how it felt to be blind and what the world would look like in her dreams.
 Soon, the narrative of Tiananmen Square became my daily bedtime story to her.
-Simply wanted to help a friend, I was pleased knowing that my words constituted a sweet part of her dream.
+If I was not able to fulfill her dream with eyesight, I would make up for it with words.
+Her dream was my first induction into medicine.

-11pm.
-“Phew, right on time”, I arrived at the squad room and picked up one of my worst enemies: the old-fashioned handheld radio.
-When I first started working on MERT(Penn EMS), I constantly struggled with discerning dispatcher’s message from the symphony of noises.
-The embarrassment from ineffective communication reminded me of my encounter with language barriers six years ago, when I first moved to the U.S. Fortunately, being a first-generation immigrant has taught me the value of welcoming challenges with hard work.
-Interacting with people who differ from me, I learned to look them in the eyes and make connections that I once thought were impossible.
-My effort paid off again when I finally trained my ears to extract key information from the radio.
+11:00 pm.
+“Phew, right on time”, I arrived at the squad room and picked up one of my once worst foes: the clunky handheld radio.
+When I first started working with MERT(Penn EMS), I struggled to discern the dispatchers’ messages from the symphony of noises.
+It reminded me of the brief language barrier I encountered when I first moved to the U.S. 6 years ago.
+The life as a first-generation immigrant has since taught me the virtue of embracing challenges with hard work and perseverance; the importance of making connections with those around me; and the amazing goodwill of people.
+These life experiences worked magic as always.
+Before long, I was able to capture the key information on the radio with ease.

-1am.
+1:00 am.
 Expecting to spend the night with drunk patients as usual, I was startled when the radio went off.
 “MERT, we have a hospital case of a male fallen from 3rd story in the Quad.”
-What?
-I couldn’t believe I just received my first trauma patient.
-Ever since I became an EMT I’ve daydreamed and rehearsed a heroic rescue in my head a million times.
-But as we seized our equipment bags and blitzed out of the squad room, I couldn’t bring myself to rejoice the chance to finally make use of what I’ve learned.
-All the pictures of skull fracture, flail chest and spinal injury on my EMT textbook suddenly came back to me, and the thought of seeing those happen on a real person struck me with solemnity.
-Am I ready to take responsibility of someone’s life?
+My blood boiled instantly.
+This was my first trauma patient.
+Ever since I became an EMT I have anticipated and rehearsed in my head a million times a heroic rescue.
+But as we seized our equipment bags and blitzed out of the squad room, I could not bring myself to the exhilaration of finally a chance to act out what I signed up this for.
+What popped into my mind were the pictures of fractured skull, flail chest and spinal injury on my EMT textbook, and a deep concern for seeing these on a real person.
+Was I ready to take responsibility for someone’s life?